42 Lucky St. Patrick’s Day Activities for Kids

 Andrea Knight

 Demonstrate the movement of water molecules (and create a rainbow) through this clean yet colorful experiment.
 Ask your students to come up with a hypothesis and record the experimentation process in a notebook, or download a free, printable worksheet at the link below.
-One of our favorite St. Patrick’s Day activities!
+It’s one of our favorite St. Patrick’s Day activities!

 13. Make shamrock pencil toppers